AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.resize(width, height)*
 Attempts to change localBounds.width & height to match the specified sizes.
 This operation may not succeed, since some nodes are not resizable.

-Resizing one dimension may affect the other, if the node's aspect ratio is locked.
+_Note:_ Currenty this does not respect the "aspect ratio lock" setting in XD's Properties panel.
+This may be changed/fixed later.

 **Kind**: instance method of [<code>SceneNode</code>](#SceneNode)